Hurley-Natick/Covid19-NP-Swab/README.md

 <a name="results"></a>
 ## Results

 As materials and designs (including existing swabs) get tested, we will record passing results here.
-See images in the img/ [directory.](img/).
+See images in the appropriate subfolders in the [img/ directory.](img/)

 <img src="img/results.png">